Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Introduction

-Existing generative approaches allow users to fix {\knob} to point estimates informed by domain knowledge, from which synthetic datasets can be generated.
-However, these methods vary substantially in how they encode such assumptions, and how changes in {\knob} propagate through the generation process.
-As we demonstrate in Section~\ref{sec:comparing-gen-methods}, incompatible choices of {\knob} can distort the evaluation of causal estimators by inducing synthetic datasets that poorly represent the underlying source data.
-Moreover, most current methods do not explicitly correct for mismatches between the source data distribution and the data generated under a given {\sknob} configuration, increasing the risk of drawing misleading conclusions about estimator performance.
+Moreover, existing generative approaches allow users to fix {\knob}s to point estimates informed by domain knowledge, from which synthetic datasets can be generated.
+However, these methods vary substantially in how they encode such assumptions, and how changes in {\knob}s propagate through the generation process.
+As we demonstrate in Section~\ref{sec:comparing-gen-methods}, incompatible choices of {\knob}s can distort the evaluation of causal estimators by inducing synthetic datasets that poorly represent the underlying source data.
+Moreover, most current methods do not explicitly correct for mismatches between the source data distribution and the data generated under a given {\knob} configuration, increasing the risk of drawing misleading conclusions about estimator performance.

-To address this issue, we advocate for generative methods that represent {\knob} not as fixed values but as distributions that reflect user uncertainty.
-This perspective enables a more expressive form of sensitivity analysis, where identifiability of causal effects is treated as a continuum: users can encode varying degrees of uncertainty over different parts of the generative model, and some joint configurations of {\knob} may become more or less probable given the source data.
+To address this issue, we advocate for a principled approach that incorporates Bayesian model selection to select generative methods and represent {\knob}s not as fixed values but as distributions that reflect user uncertainty.
+This perspective enables a more expressive form of sensitivity analysis, where identifiability of causal effects is treated as a continuum: users can encode varying degrees of uncertainty over different parts of the generative model, and some joint configurations of {\knob}s may become more or less probable given the source data.

-We propose a principled approach that anchors the choice of {\knob} in the observed characteristics of the source {\ds}.
-Instead of relying on arbitrary or uniformly sampled parameter settings, our method uses simulation-based inference to estimate a posterior distribution over {\knob} that are consistent with the source data.
-This posterior captures both the uncertainty in the assumptions and their compatibility with the observed distribution, allowing the method to filter out implausible parameter configurations.
-By generating datasets from this posterior rather than from a potentially uninformative prior, our approach provides more reliable sensitivity analyses and produces estimates of causal estimators closer to that of the source {\ds}.